Tamplier/confidence_cascade_classifier/README.md

 But in that case every inner classifier will be retrained for all param grid combinations.

 ```
+xgb_classifier = search_xgb.best_estimator_
+# It's not required but first classifier always will use 100% of initial DataFrame
+# So it will be one and the same classifier for all iterations
+# And this wrapper prevents optimizer from refitting first classifier
+xgb_classifier = FrozenClassifier(xgb_classifier)

+cascade = ConfidenceCascadeClassifier(
+  classifiers=[xgb_classifier, search_lgb, search_et],
+  thresholds=[0.9, 0.8, 0.0],
+  verbosity=2
+)

 cascade_params_grid = {
   'scaled_thresholds': [True, False],
   'thresholds': [